input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

     ...
 ```

-2. Implement `GreatDAppIdeaToken` to verify all of the following.
+2. Implement `GreatDAppIdeaToken` to verify all of the following:

-    - A provided Merkle proof shows that the `GreatDAppIdeaMerkleTreeEntry`
+    - a provided Merkle proof shows that the `GreatDAppIdeaMerkleTreeEntry`
-      is in a Merkle root from `MerkleRootTokenMintingPolicy`.
+      is in a Merkle root from `MerkleRootTokenMintingPolicy`; and

-    - Of course, it must verify that all the great ideas from
+    - whatever other great ideas from `GreatDAppIdeaToken` that need to be
-      `GreatDAppIdeaToken` are also true.
+      verified.

 ### Arbitrary Cardano Native Asset Token Transfer.
 Details will be in [this SIP](./docs/SIPs/07-ModularisingTokenHandling.md).